singlecell-spatialomics-korea/singlecell-spatialomics-korea.github.io/_posts/2025-03-01-3rd-scsok-meeting.md

 category: event
 ---

-## 2025 Single Cell and Spatial Omics Korea (SCSOK)-Institute for Basic Science (IBS) Joint Symposium
+We are excited to announce the 2025 Single Cell and Spatial Omics Korea (SCSOK)-Institute for Basic Science (IBS) Joint Symposium, focusing on the latest research by next-generation researchers in single-cell analysis and spatial technologies, genome engineering, stem cell biology, and cell therapy.

 - **Date:** June 23, 2025 - June 28, 2025
 - **Location:** Soongsil University, Seoul, Korea